Offer Popup Image

 Single fault assumption technique

-The single fault assumption technique is a testing approach that simplifies the testing process when dealing with multiple variables.
+The single fault assumption technique is a testing approach that simplifies the comprehensive testing process when dealing with multiple variables.
 Here’s how it works:

 1. Hold all but one variable constant